 - enabled: Specifies whether the TCP/IP discovery is enabled or not.
 Values can be true or false. - required-member: IP address of the required member.
-Cluster will only formed if the member with this IP address is found. - member: IP address(es) of one or more well known members.
-Once members are connected to these well known ones, all member addresses will be communicated with each other.
+Cluster is only formed if the member with this IP address is found. - member: IP address(es) of one or more well known members.
+Once members are connected to these well known ones, all member addresses are communicated with each other.
 You can also give comma separated IP addresses using the members element.

 tcp-ip element also accepts the interface parameter.
-Please refer to the Interfaces element description.
+See the Interfaces element description.